Greatest Hits... And Then Some

-Greatest Hits… and Then Some is the first greatest hits compilation released by American country music artist Aaron Tippin.
+Greatest Hits… and Then Some is the first compilation album by American country music artist Aaron Tippin.
 Released on RCA Nashville in 1997, it is composed of nine tracks from his first five studio albums, as well as four newly recorded tracks: "Cold Gray Kentucky Morning", "A Door", "That's What Happens When I Hold You" and "If Only Your Eyes Could Lie".
-Of these, "That's What Happens When I Hold You" and "A Door" were released, respectively reaching #50 and #65 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+Of these, "That's What Happens When I Hold You" and "A Door" were released as singles, respectively reaching Nos.
+50 and 65 on the Billboard Hot Country Singles & Tracks chart.
 After this album's release, Tippin exited RCA Nashville's roster, and signed in 1998 to Lyric Street Records.

 Track listing

 Personnel

 The following musicians played on the newly recorded tracks.